Skip to main content

 # The job name is added as a label job=<job_name> to any timeseries scraped from this config.

-- job_name: "Prometheus" # To scrape data from Prometheus Node Exporter
+- job_name: "prometheus" # To scrape data from Prometheus Node Exporter

 scrape_interval: 5s